WorldHistoricalGazetteer/place/README.md

 This repository includes configuration files for deploying the following components:

-##### Docker

-A platform for packaging applications into portable containers.

-##### kubeadm

-A tool for bootstrapping Kubernetes clusters, providing easy and consistent cluster creation.

-##### kubelet

-The node agent running on each Kubernetes node, ensuring containers are running as expected.

-##### kubectl

-A command-line tool for interacting with Kubernetes clusters, allowing users to deploy and manage applications.

-##### Helm

-A Kubernetes package manager that simplifies the deployment and management of Kubernetes applications using Helm charts.

-##### Flannel

-A networking solution for Kubernetes that provides a virtual network to manage IP address assignments for containers and nodes.

-##### Contour

-An ingress controller for Kubernetes that uses the Envoy Proxy to manage incoming HTTP and HTTPS requests, acting as a reverse proxy and load balancer.

-##### Vespa

-A platform for serving scalable data and content, commonly used in search and recommendation systems.

-##### Django

-A high-level Python web framework used to build the WHG application, providing a structure for building web applications quickly.

-##### PostgreSQL

-An open-source relational database system, storing the historical geographic data and other application-related information.

-##### Redis

-An in-memory key-value store used for caching and as a message broker, supporting the speed and scalability of the application.

-##### Celery

-A distributed task queue that allows the WHG application to handle asynchronous tasks efficiently, improving performance by offloading long-running tasks.

-##### Celery Beat

-A scheduler that manages periodic tasks, automating the execution of routine operations like database cleanups or batch jobs.

-##### Tileserver-GL

-A server used for serving vector map tiles, providing geographical visualizations for the WHG.

-##### Tippecanoe

-A tool that generates vector tiles from large collections of GeoJSON data, enabling efficient rendering of map layers.
+### System Components

+- ##### kubeadm

+  >A tool for bootstrapping Kubernetes clusters, providing easy and consistent cluster creation.

+- ##### kubelet

+  >The node agent running on each Kubernetes node, ensuring containers are running as expected.

+- ##### kubectl

+  >A command-line tool for interacting with Kubernetes clusters, allowing users to deploy and manage applications.

+- ##### Helm

+  >A Kubernetes package manager that simplifies the deployment and management of Kubernetes applications using Helm charts.

+- ##### Flannel

+  >A networking solution for Kubernetes that provides a virtual network to manage IP address assignments for containers and nodes.

+- ##### Contour

+  >An ingress controller for Kubernetes that uses the Envoy Proxy to manage incoming HTTP and HTTPS requests, acting as a reverse proxy and load balancer.

+### Application Components

+- ##### Vespa

+  >A platform for serving scalable data and content, commonly used in search and recommendation systems.

+- ##### Django

+  >A high-level Python web framework used to build the WHG application, providing a structure for building web applications quickly.

+- ##### PostgreSQL

+  >An open-source relational database system, storing the historical geographic data and other application-related information.

+- ##### Redis

+  >An in-memory key-value store used for caching and as a message broker, supporting the speed and scalability of the application.

+- ##### Celery

+  >A distributed task queue that allows the WHG application to handle asynchronous tasks efficiently, improving performance by offloading long-running tasks.

+- ##### Celery Beat

+  >A scheduler that manages periodic tasks, automating the execution of routine operations like database cleanups or batch jobs.

+- ##### Tileserver-GL

+  >A server used for serving vector map tiles, providing geographical visualizations for the WHG.

+- ##### Tippecanoe

+  >A tool that generates vector tiles from large collections of GeoJSON data, enabling efficient rendering of map layers.

+- ##### Wordpress

+  >A content management system used for the WHG blog, providing a platform for creating and managing blog posts.

+### Monitoring and Analytics Components

+- ##### Prometheus

+  >A monitoring and alerting toolkit that collects metrics from the WHG application and its components, helping to ensure the system is running smoothly.

+- ##### Grafana

+  >A visualization tool that displays metrics collected by Prometheus, providing insights into the performance and health of the WHG application.

+- ##### Plausible

+  >An open-source analytics platform that tracks user interactions with the WHG website, providing insights into user behavior and engagement.

+- ##### Glitchtip

+  >An error monitoring tool that collects and aggregates error reports from the WHG application, helping to identify and resolve issues quickly.

 ## Setup